Mola carplet

-The mola carplet (Amblypharyngodon mola) is a species of carplet in the family Cyprinidae.
+The mola carplet (Amblypharyngodon mola) is a species of carplet in the family Danionidae.
 It is found in Afghanistan, Pakistan, India, Bangladesh, and Myanmar, although IUCN considers its presence certain only in Pakistan, India, and Bangladesh.
 Adult Amblypharyngodon mola are typically found in ponds, canals, beels, slow-moving streams, nullahs, and paddy fields.
 They can reach 20 cm in total length.

 In Indian subcontinent mola carplet has value as foodfish.